Deep conditional distribution learning via conditional F\"ollmer flow: Discussion

 \section{Discussion}

 In this paper, we introduce an ODE-based generative method for sampling data from conditional distributions.
-Several issues deserve further investigation.
-First, we assume the Lipschitz property of $\mathbf{v}_{\rm{F}}(\mathbf{x}, \mathbf{y}, t)$ with respect to the conditional variable $\mathbf{y}$ in Assumption \ref{assump:Lip in y}, which is crucial for the effective construction of a neural network $\hat{\mathbf{v}}(\mathbf{x}, \mathbf{y}, t)$ to approximate $\mathbf{v}_{\rm{F}}(\mathbf{x}, \mathbf{y}, t)$.
-Thus, exploring the possibility of obtaining such property under some milder conditions becomes a topic worthy of in-depth scrutiny.
-Additionally, we have demonstrated the regularity of flow map $\mathbf{F}_t(\cdot, \mathbf{y})$, $t \in [0, T]$, and explored the use of an additional neural network to facilitate one-step generation in Section \ref{sec:scheme}, which can be regarded as directly fitting $\mathbf{F}_T(\cdot, \mathbf{y})$.
+Two issues deserve further investigation.
+First, we have demonstrated the regularity of flow map $\mathbf{F}_t(\cdot, \mathbf{y})$, $t \in [0, T]$, and discussed the use of an additional neural network to facilitate one-step generation in Section \ref{sec:scheme}, which can be regarded as directly fitting $\mathbf{F}_T(\cdot, \mathbf{y})$.
 In fact, we can also train a time-dependent neural network to approximate $\mathbf{F}_t(\cdot, \mathbf{y})$ for all $t \in [0, T]$, i.e., predicting the trajectories or characteristic curves of the conditional F\"{o}llmer flow.
 Such research will aid in comprehending the mechanisms of generative models, laying foundation for more efficient and stable sampling methods.
-We plan to thoroughly investigate the aforementioned one-step generator and characteristic curve estimator in the future.
+Second, an important and challenging direction is to study whether our proposed method has minimax optimality.
+On one hand, the minimax optimal rate for conditional sampling methods is unclear to the best of our knowledge.
+On the other hand, the most relevant work to this topic, \cite{fukumizuflow}, proves that in the unconditional case, ODE-based sampling method can nearly achieve minimax optimality, but extending its techniques to the conditional setting is non-trivial.
+A main difficulty is that their analysis relies on a direct regularity assumption on the velocity field, which is hard to verify based on mild assumptions imposed on the data distribution.
+We plan to thoroughly investigate the aforementioned problems in the future.